PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-06 08:32:55
+Last updated: 2024-04-06 08:33:29
-Random Quote: Speak into the mic, bitch. - Jesse Pinkman
+Random Quote: Our country is vulnerable.
+We need new heroes. - Bucky Barnes